JTA Survey Guide

 Tip: Overall survey instructions can be added to this screen.

 Part 2.
 Background and Demographics questions.
 These questions about background (e.g., degree of experience with the job/role) or demographics can be enabled, and respondents will be asked to provide the required information.
-These questions and responses are shown at the end of this User Guide.
+These questions and responses are shown here

 Tips: